touwen75/Marlin/README.md

 ## Submitting Patches

-Proposed patches should be submitted as a Pull Request against the ([bugfix-2.0.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x)) branch.
+Proposed patches should be submitted as a Pull Request against the [Marlin2ForPipetBot](https://github.com/MarlinFirmware/Marlin/tree/Marlin2ForPipetBot) branch.

 - This branch is for fixing bugs and integrating any new features for the duration of the Marlin 2.0.x life-cycle.
 - Follow the [Coding Standards](http://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
-- Please submit your questions and concerns to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues).
+- Please submit your questions and concerns to the [Issue Queue](https://github.com/DerAndere1/Marlin/issues).

 ### [RepRap.org Wiki Page](http://reprap.org/wiki/Marlin)

+Marlin2ForPipetBot currently supports only a subset of the Marlin G-code dialect:
+G1, G28, G90, G91, G92 (partially), M17, M18, M43, M85, M114 (partially), M206 (partially), M500, M501, M502.

 ## Credits